lsst-dm/dmtn-283/index.md

 #### Record Caching

-For a static data release the dimension coordinate space is pre-defined and will no new records will be added.
+For a static data release the dimension coordinate space is pre-defined and no new records will be added.
 Even for a live data repository, such as the Prompt Processing repository, certain record categories are only rarely augmented and are relatively small.

 For example, the number of `instrument` records is of order 10, the number of `physical_filter` records is of order 1,000, and the number of `detector` records is of order 1,000.